Table Tennis FAQ

 • More accurate in shot placement, able to control direction and depth.

-• Can add some variations to serves and shots, like sidespin or high-speed shots.
+• Can add some variations to spin, speed, and power, like tricky sidespin, quick off-the-bounce shots.

-• New skills unlocked: backhand loop against underspin, forehand loop away from table, fishing, chop
+• New skills unlocked: push drop, backhand loop against underspin, fishing, chop, observation haki (**)

 Gameplay: